 Haptic authoring begins with the Studio desktop app.
-With this tool, you author the haptic clips that are played in your application via the Studio framework for iOS.
+With this tool, you author the haptic clips that will be played in your application via the Studio frameworks, libraries, and plug-ins.

 The general workflow for authoring haptics is:

 - Load an audio file into the Studio desktop app.

 - Run the Audio Analyzer to generate the initial haptic effect.

 - Audition the haptic effect on the Studio mobile app on your phone.
 If necessary, edit the haptic effect in and validate the changes with the Studio mobile app.